janeteneto/IaC/README.md

 3. Run `sudo ansible-playbook install-nginx-playbook.yml` - to use the playbook

-4. Do `sudo ansible web -a "systemctl status nginx"` - to check teh status of ngin in the web vm
+4. Do `sudo ansible web -a "systemctl status nginx"` - to check the status of ngin in the web vm

 **Some useful commands are:**